Kirill Kaprizov Game Preview: Wild vs. Bruins

 Kaprizov Season Stats Insights

-- In 29 games this season, Kaprizov has averaged 20:54 on the ice, while putting up a plus-minus of -4.
+- Kaprizov has averaged 21:18 of ice time this season (with a plus-minus of 0).

-- Kaprizov has a goal in eight of 29 contests this season, but no multi-goal games so far.
+- In 10 of 31 games this season, Kaprizov has scored a goal, and he has one game with multiple goals.

-- Kaprizov has a point in 17 games this year (out of 29), including multiple points six times.
+- Kaprizov has a point in 19 games this year (out of 31), including multiple points eight times.

-- In 14 of 29 games this season, Kaprizov has had an assist, including two games with multiple assists.
+- Kaprizov has an assist in 15 of 31 games this year, with multiple assists on three occasions.

-- Kaprizov's odds on his points prop carry an implied probability of 69.4% that he hits the over.
+- The implied probability is 42.6% that Kaprizov hits the over on his points over/under based on the odds.

-- There is an implied probability of 50% of Kaprizov going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Kaprizov going over his assist prop bet, based on the odds, is 58.8%.

 Sign up for Underdog fantasy today.